 6 Million Dead People: The Creepy Paris Catacombs

-With a history steeped in intrigue and adorned with legends, the subterranean tunnels that make up the creepy Paris Catacombs have captured the imagination of adventurers and historians alike for centuries.
+With a history steeped in intrigue and adorned with legends, the subterranean tunnels that make up the creepy Paris Catacombs have captured the imagination of adventurers and historians alike for centuries, and remains one of Paris's most popular attractions.
 In this piece we will unravel the secrets hidden beneath the streets of Paris.

 What Are The Paris Catacombs?